fotor-2025042422352

 And he will also be able to count on the help of Felipe Massa:

-"I'm ready to keep my chances of winning the drivers' title alive".
+"I'm ready to keep alive the chances of winning the Drivers’ title as well".

 Finally Ron Dennis states that he is not superstitious, and responds to Luca Montezemolo, who had told Hamilton to also thank Ferrari for his possible victory: